wisdomscode/wisdomscode/README.md

 - 👋 Hi, I’m @wisdomscode
 - 👀 I am an enthusiastic Web and Mobile Software developer
-- 🏢 My coding strength  lies on Pyhton, Django, Flutter, PHP and Javascript.
+- 🏢 My coding strength  lies on Pyhton, Django, Dart, Flutter, PHP, Laravel and Javascript.
 - 💞️ I’m looking to collaborate with other enthusiastic developers
 - 📫 How to reach me, mail me at wisdomscode@gmail.com OR contact me via my profile at http://wisdom.westhubict.com